sqlraft/hctree/doc/hctree/replication.md

 a database write followed by a database read, then the results of the write should be visible to the read, even if the read is performed on a follower node.

+The following API may be used to query for the current snapshot available to readers on a follower node.
+If it is not new enough, the caller must wait until further transactions have been applied to the db via sqlite3\_hct\_journal\_write(), then retry this API call.
 ```
     /*
     ** Set output variable (*piCid) to the CID of the newest available